 | Freedom we cannot purchase | Christ as our Redemption |

-This verse feeds directly into the foundation of salvation and eternal life, because life with God is not achieved by assembling spiritual qualities—it is received by being joined to Christ, the One who is life itself: What Is Eternal Life?
+This verse feeds directly into the foundation of salvation and eternal life, because life with God is not achieved by assembling spiritual qualities—it is received by being joined to Christ, the One who is life itself: https://goodchristiannetwork.com/a-study-in/

-And it also strengthens the faith posture Scripture calls for, because if Christ Himself is our righteousness and redemption, then trust replaces self-reliance, echoing the call to lean fully on God rather than on understanding: Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”
+And it also strengthens the faith posture Scripture calls for, because if Christ Himself is our righteousness and redemption, then trust replaces self-reliance, echoing the call to lean fully on God rather than on understanding: https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/

 The Verse Inside the Story of Redemption